racket/rhombus/design/sequence/repetition.md

    like Scheme when a repetition is used under more ellipses than its depth.)

+ * A list pattern recognizes `...` in place of the last element and converts each identifier in the preceding binding form to a repetition binding.
+(This could be generalized to allow `...` in other positions, but some generalizations lead to non-linear matching.)
+Patterns with `...` can be nested, leading to repetition bindings at greater depths.

+ * A list construction recognizes `...` after any element and treats the preceding element as a repetition form of depth 1.
+The repetition's elements are spliced into the last , or they form the tail of the list if `...` is at the end.
+A `...` repetition reference can appear anywhere in a list construction, and multiple `...` repetitions can be used in the same list construction.

+ * The list-construction form also works as repetition.
+In that case, its elements are parsed as repetitions, and the depth of the overall list repetition is the same as the greatest depth among its elements.
+Referring to repetitions of different depths is handled as in `syntax-parse`: shallower repetitions are repeated for additional outer instances of other repetitions.

+ * Literals and variables are repetitions of depth 0, which means that they can be combined with deeper repetitions to "copy" the literal or variable reference as needed.

+ * A function declaration with `...` in place of the last formal argument convert each identifier in the preceding binding form to a repetition binding reperseting “rest” argument.

+ * A function call recognizes `...` in place of an argument and treats the preceding argument as a repetition form of depth 1.
+The repetition elements serve as by-position arguments, spliced in among other arguments.

+ * A function-call form is also a repetition, analogous to a list construction.
+Since a variable bound to a function works as a repetition (of depth 0), a list construction can effectively map a function over a repetition, as in `[f(x), ...]` where `x` is a repetition of depth 1 and `f` is a variable that is bound to a function.

+ * Uses of operators (as defined by `operator`), `.`, and `[]` for map and array indexing all work as repetition forms analogous to function calls.
+For example, `[x+1, ...]` maps the addition of 1 over the elements of the repetition `x`.
+Note that the right-hand side of `.` is not an expression position normally, and it is also not a repetition position when `.` is used as a repetition.

+ * A parenthesized repetition is a repetition.

  * The `List.repet(expr)` form is a repetition of depth 1 and expects `expr` to produce a list.

- * A parenthesized repetition is a repetition.

 Open Issues
 -----------

-This design is meant to complement most of #225, not replace it, except for the “Ellipses” parts.
+This design complements most of #225, not replace it, except for the “Ellipses” parts.
 In particular, `& lst` syntax seems better and worthwhile to apply a function to a list compared to `List.repet(lst), ...`.
 Also, the design here does not address keyword “rest” arguments at all.

 `List.repet` is a placeholder to demonstrate an idea.
 The final name or operator could be different, or the operation could be omitted from `#lang rhombus`, but the possibility of creating this operator seem important to the generality of repetitions.

-If `x` is bound as a repetition, then it might make sense for `y + x` to be a repetition equvalent to `List.repet(map (fun(x): y+x) [x, ...])`.
-It's not obvious how `y + x` would to mean that unambigiously in an repetition context, though, since `+` might be bound as an expression macro operator, in which case maybe `x` isn't even a variable reference.
-Possibly, simple patterns could be supported along the same lines as Scala-style implicit functions; see mflatt/shrubbery-rhombus-0#4.
-Possibly, being more explicit about literal versus repeated parts is better; see also Steele (2017).
-And possibly, along those lines, code-quoting notation like `'y+$x'` is the right way to go.
-If the difference between literal and repeated parts is made explicit, it's not clear that the concept of repetition positions is needed, since the explciit form turns into some variant of `map` either way.
+Defining repetition variants of forms like function calls, operator use, and `.` seems to work well in striking a balance between generality and simplicity.
+Trying to automatically adapt all expression forms to repetitions seems to invite trouble, because some binding forms will introduce bindings or have non-expression components (like the right-hand side of `.`).
+The current implementation does not include as repetition any predefined form that has binding or a block (that can contain definitions); it might make sense to allow `if` with single-expression branches, or maybe it's better to defer those kinds of computations to a less compact but more general form like `for`.
+This issue seems related to Scala-style implicit functions (see mflatt/shrubbery-rhombus-0#4), which would also ideally automatically adapt expression forms, but it's not clear how that can be done in general.
+Another possibility is that being more explicit about literal versus repeated parts is better; see also Steele (2017), and along those lines, maybe code-quoting notation like `'y+$x'` would be a good approach.
+(If the difference between literal and repeated parts is made explicit, it's not clear that the concept of repetition positions is needed, since the explcit form turns into some variant of `map` either way.)

 Other Discussion
 ----------------